Stophii/TurboOS-Startup-Kit/README.md

 turbo run -w --user c5414b77-a2bb-461a-8ce5-cde71fccde0d --program-id multiplayer-game
 ```
 >💡 **Tip** 💡 The `user_id` is the `c5414b77-a2bb-461a-8ce5-cde71fccde0d` but this will be specific to you on your dashboard at [os.turbo.computer](https://os.turbo.computer/dashboard) if you try to enter the same ID it won't work!

+>💡 **Tip** 💡 The `program-id` is the `multiplayer-game` but you'll need to put your specific program ID you set above.
+If you try to enter a different ID it won't work!

 Then in the terminal it'll prompt you by asking you for the `one-time code`.